pvanegmond/CourseraDataScienceCourse3CourseProject/README.md

 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ##How to run this applicaton
-1.Download the run_analysis.R from github to your working directory 2.The program will download the required data to the directory "./data/C3P1" for analysis 3.The summary files will aso be created in the directroy "./data/C3P1"
+1. Download the run_analysis.R from github to your working directory
+2. The program will download the required data to the directory "./data/C3P1" for analysis
+3. The summary files will aso be created in the directroy "./data/C3P1"

 ##Further details
 Please see the file CodeBook.md for the full program details.